BlockstreamResearch/bip-frost-dkg/README.md

 These values are the output of the DKG and therefore, cannot be derived from a seed - unlike secret keys in BIP 340 or BIP 327.
 In many scenarios, it is highly recommended to have a backup strategy to recover the outputs of the DKG.
 The recommended strategies are described in the EncPedPop and RecPedPop Backup and Recovery sections.
+TODO: consider mentioning that backups are not always necessary

+TODO: make the following a footnote
 There are strategies to recover if the backup is lost and other signers assist in recovering.
 In such cases, the recovering signer must be very careful to obtain the correct secret share and shared public key!
 1. If all other signers are cooperative and their seed is backed up (EncPedPop or RecPedPop), it's possible that the other signers can recreate the signer's lost secret share.